SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="classifyarray"></a>
 # **Classifyarray**
-> Base64NDArrayBody Classifyarray (Prediction body, string deploymentName, string modelName)
+> Base64NDArrayBody Classifyarray (Prediction body, string deploymentName, string versionName, string modelName)

 Same as /classify but returns the output as Base64NDArrayBody